arcus/Arcus_Labs_Orientation/clinical_data_in_arcus.md

 For researchers wanting to perform retrospective analyses on clinical data, there are a variety of problems they might face:

 * The purposes are not the same: Clinical data is not collected with research in mind!
 * Data organization: The organizational systems that make patient care more efficient might be quite different from those needed for research.
 * Data access/privacy: Not all clinical data should be made available for all types of research.
 * Performance: The database that stores patient data for clinical use (Chronicles) would be very inefficient for returning research-relevant information.
 Also, crucially, we can't risk burdening Chronicles with computationally-intensive research queries because it could pose a safety risk to patients.

 These are some of the problems that the Arcus Data Repository (ADR) aims to address.
 So what is the ADR?

-* A relational database, stored in Google BigQuery, of most frequently requested EHR data, pulled from Clarity
+* A relational database, stored in Google BigQuery, of most frequently requested EHR data, pulled from Clarity and Helix
-* The ADR has identified or de-identified datasets available, depending on your needs and regulatory status (IRB, non human subjects, etc.)
+* The ADR has identified or de-identified datasets available, depending on your needs and regulatory status (IRB, non human subjects research, etc.)

 **Important note**: This does not mean that the data are "pre-cleaned"!
 Data will still be messy or incomplete.